-The Company is thus subject to de jure control by the Ministry, which owns (i) 29.26% directly, and (ii) 35% indirectly through CDP, which is also controlled by the Ministry.
+As indicated above, the Company is thus subject to de jure control by the Ministry, which owns (i) 29.26% directly, and (ii) 35% indirectly through CDP, which is also controlled by the Ministry.

 The Ministry does not however perform any management or control activity over Poste Italiane, given that the Company adopts its operational decisions in full autonomy and in compliance with the responsibilities vested in its own bodies.
-This situation is further confirmed by article 19, paragraph 6, Decree Law no. 78/2009 (subsequently converted into Law no. 102/2009), which clarifies that Italian Civil Code rules on the management and coordination of companies do not apply to the Italian government.
+This situation is further confirmed by Article 19, section 6, Italian Decree Law no. 78/2009 (subsequently converted into Italian Law no. 102/2009), which clarifies that Italian Civil Code rules on the management and coordination of companies do not apply to the Italian government.

-5.3 Restrictions on the transfer of securities (pursuant to article 123-bis, paragraph 1, letter b), TUF) and voting rights (pursuant to article 123-bis, paragraph 1, letter f), TUF)
+5.3 Restrictions on the transfer of securities (pursuant to Article 123-bis, section 1, letter b, TUF) and voting rights (pursuant to Article 123-bis, section 1, letter f, TUF)

-In implementing the provisions made within the legal framework for privatized companies, - with the exception of the Italian government, public bodies, and entities subject to their respective control - the Company's bylaws provide that no shareholder may own, directly and/or indirectly, Poste Italiane shares amounting to more than 5% of its share capital.
+In implementing the provisions made within the legal framework for privatized companies, - with the exception of the Italian government, public bodies, and entities subject to their respective control - the Company's Articles of Association provide that no shareholder may own, directly and/or indirectly, Poste Italiane shares amounting to more than 5% of its share capital.
 Voting rights attached to shares owned in excess of the aforesaid 5% limit may not be exercised.
 If this were the case, the voting rights of each of the parties concerned by the share ownership limit will be proportionately reduced, unless prior joint instructions are received from the shareholders concerned.
 In the event of a failure to comply with this stipulation, resolutions passed by a Shareholders' Meeting may be challenged in court if it is found that the required majority would not have been reached without the votes cast in excess of the aforesaid limit.

-According to the regulations on privatizations as subsequently amended, provisions in corporate bylaws concerning limits on share ownership and restrictions on voting rights lapse if the 5% limit is exceeded following a takeover bid in consequence of which the bidder holds shares amounting to at least 75% of the capital with the right to vote on resolutions regarding the appointment and removal of directors.
+According to the regulations on privatizations as subsequently amended, provisions in corporate Articles of Association concerning limits on share ownership and restrictions on voting rights lapse if the 5% limit is exceeded following a takeover bid in consequence of which the bidder holds shares amounting to at least 75% of the capital with the right to vote on resolutions regarding the appointment and removal of directors.

-5.4 Securities that grant special rights - special rights held by the Italian government (pursuant to article 123-bis, paragraph 1, letter d), TUF)
+5.4 Securities that grant special rights - special rights held by the Italian government (pursuant to Article 123-bis, section 1, letter d, TUF)

 The Company has not issued any securities that grant special control rights.
-Poste Italiane's bylaws do not envisage shares with increased voting rights.
+Poste Italiane's Articles of Association do not envisage shares with increased voting rights.

-Specifically, in accordance with the provisions of Presidential Decrees nos.
-85 and 86 of March 25, 2014, the regulations on the special powers of the government in strategic sectors - as part of Decree Law no. 21 of March 15, 2012, converted with amendments by Law no. 56 of May 11, 2012 - do not apply to Poste Italiane, because Poste Italiane and Group companies do not own any of the assets specified as strategic under the aforesaid Presidential Decrees.
+Specifically, in accordance with the provisions of Italian Presidential Decrees nos.
+85 and 86 of 25 March 2014, the regulations on the special powers of the government in strategic sectors - as part of Italian Decree Law no. 21 of 15 March 2012, converted with amendments by Italian Law no. 56 of 11 May 2012 - do not apply to Poste Italiane, because Poste Italiane and Group companies do not own any of the assets specified as strategic under the aforesaid Presidential Decrees.

-5.5 Employee shareholdings, procedures for exercising voting rights (pursuant to article 123-bis, paragraph 1, letter e), TUF)
+5.5 Employee shareholdings, procedures for exercising voting rights (pursuant to Article 123-bis, section 1, letter e, TUF)

-The TUF recommends that the bylaws of listed companies include provisions aimed at facilitating employee shareholder proxy voting, so as to foster their involvement in decision-making processes at Shareholders' Meetings.
+The TUF recommends that the Articles of Association of listed companies include provisions aimed at facilitating employee shareholder proxy voting, so as to foster their involvement in decision-making processes at Shareholders' Meetings.